tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 1. **G(Contempt Intensity)** = 0.5 serotonin + 0.5 dopamine + 0.5 noradrenaline;
 1. **G(Aggressiveness Intensity)** = 0.5 serotonin + 1.0 dopamine + 1.0 noradrenaline;

 This could be understood as basic mechanism for self-reflective thinking and self-conscious reflections layers influence on neuromodulation.
+Current model contains two high level emotions that has identical levels of neuromodulators: awe and contempt.
+We address both of them in geometrical center of "Cube of emotions" [cubeofemotions] as intermediate states between: fear and surprise for awe and disgust and anger for contempt.
+One of probable explanations is the three dimensional model of Robert Plutchik "Wheel of emotions" contains only basic emotions, all high level, complex emotions are represented in 2 additional dimensions.
+Demonstrated approach produces 5 dimensional model with axises: pleasantness (joy, sadness), attention (expectation, surprise), sensitivity (anger, fear), aptitude (acceptance, disgust) and strength of emotion [senticcomputing].

 ##Cognitive architecture analysis